Index

 The percentage of men in their 65th year who screened for an abdominal aortic aneurysm (AAA).
 The number eligible for screening is the total number of men aged 65 years who live in the area but it excludes men who die or move out of the area responsible for the local screening service before the screening can be offered.

-For 2020/21, just over a half of men attended screening for AAA in Hull which was slightly lower than the rate in England.
+For 2021/22, just over a half of men attended screening for AAA in Hull which was considerably lower than the rate in England where seven in ten men attended screening.

 Compared with benchmark